datacommonsorg/docsite/api/rest/v2/getting_started.md

 Most requests require the [DCID](/glossary.html#dcid) of the entity or variable you wish to query.
 Curious what entities and variables are available?
 Want to find a DCID?
 Take a look at our explorer tools:

 - [Search](https://datacommons.org/search) Search Data Commons
-- [Knowledge Graph Browser](https://datacommons.org/browser/) Click through nodes in the knowledge graph
+- [Knowledge Graph](https://datacommons.org/browser/) Click through nodes in the knowledge graph
 - [Place Browser](https://datacommons.org/place) Summaries of data available for entities that are geographic locations
 - [Statistical Variable Explorer](https://datacommons.org/tools/statvar) See metadata for variables